Deltares/Wflow.jl/docs/src/vertical/sbm.md

 determines if there is a stepwise output or a more gradual output (default is stepwise).
 `zi` [mm] is the level of the water table in the grid cell below the surface, `rootingdepth` [mm] is the maximum depth of the roots below the surface.
-For all values of `zi` smaller that `rootingdepth` [mm] a value of 1 is returned if they are equal a value of 0.5 is returned if `zi` is larger than the `rootingdepth` a value of 0 is returned.
-The returned `wetroots` [-] fraction is multiplied by the potential evaporation (and limited by the available water in saturated zone) to get the transpiration from the saturated part of the
+For all values of `zi` smaller that `rootingdepth` a value of 1 is returned if they are equal a value of 0.5 is returned if `zi` is larger than the `rootingdepth` a value of 0 is returned.
+The returned `wetroots` [-] fraction is multiplied by the potential evaporation (and limited by the available water in saturated zone) to get the transpiration from the saturated part of the soil, as shown by the following code block (`i` refers to the Vector position):
-soil:

 ```julia
     # transpiration from saturated store